nychealth/Reusable-Data-Explorer/README.md

 - npm
 - This repository's dependencies via `npm install`

+### A brief note about static sites
-Once you have those installed and this repository opened in an IDE, then, you can open the terminal and preview the site by entering the command `hugo serve`.
+Once you have those installed and this repository opened in an IDE, you are viewing the site's *source* code.
+A static site builder (Hugo) uses this repository of source code as an input, and builds the site's files for you.

+Open the terminal and preview the site by entering the command `hugo serve`.
 Hugo will print to the terminal a local URL where you can preview this - likely something like `http://localhost:1313/`.

-To build the site, the command `hugo` will assemble the site to the `/docs` folder.
+To build the site, the command `hugo` will assemble the site to the project's `/docs` folder.

 ## How to make it your own
-You can make this your own by replacing the data and metadata with your own files.
+Make this your own by replacing the data and metadata with your own files.
 These will need to be structured the same way that we structure data for the Environment and Health Data Portal.
 This Readme file contains information on how to structure data and metadata files so that they can be displayed in here.

-Big picture, you will need to:
+Big picture, you will need:
-- Have a database of files
+- A database of files
-- Export those data to json files structured as indicated here
+- To export those data to json files structured as indicated here
-- Replace our files (detailed below) with your own
+- To replace our files (detailed below) with your own

 You will need: